 Traditionally “visual” platforms like Pinterest, Instagram and Facebook are leading the way in this trend towards Visual Social Media, but it is no longer just those platforms that are integrating images into the mix.

-LinkedIn now has Professional Portfolio as a way of visually presenting your profile, and they have also integrated Slideshare’s new Infographic Player added by earlier this year.
+LinkedIn now has Professional Portfolio as a way of visually presenting your profile.
 Even Twitter showcases Tweets with images, and in fact, Tweets with images get re-tweeted almost twice as often.

 Put simply, from start to finish, your infographic will see the intertwining of Storyboarding, Design and Promotion.